AbdullahAlkathiry/Deep-learning-model-for-extremes/README.md

 # Deep-learning-model-for-extremes

-not all the data used are uploaded in github because it is large
+not all the data used in the project are uploaded in github because there are large files